isomerpages/moe-sls/_teacher-user-guide/Discover/(1a) Add Existing Activities from Resources.md

 <a target="_blank" href="/images/2Teacher/D-AddNew.png"><img alt="D-AddNew" src="/images/2Teacher/D-AddNew.png"></a>

   <br>
-  <li>You may search for Lessons <a href="/teacher-user-guide/discover/search-for-resources/">across MOE Library, Community Gallery and My Drive</a>.
+  <li>You may search for Lessons <a target="_blank" href="/teacher-user-guide/discover/search-for-resources/">across MOE Library, Community Gallery and My Drive</a>.
 You can also apply Search Filter to narrow down your search.</li>
   <br>
 	<p><u>Note</u>: You are unable to search for Starred Resources.</p>
   <br>